 Our next Cinema Meet will be showing The Blind Side, on Saturday 5 January 2019, at 7pm, contact Darren: 0432 179 734

-Due to the October long weekend, our next Draught Discussion evening is 7 pm on the second Monday – October 9th.
+Our next Draught Discussion evening is 7 pm on the first Monday – January 7th, 2019.

 Every 3rd Sunday we invite a guest musician to join our service as part of our music program.

 Congratulations to Claire Wright, our former Pastor and Music Director at Neutral Bay Uniting Church.
 On Saturday 12 March Claire was approved as a candidate for ordination in the Uniting Church.
 We are so proud of you!
 Claire is pictured below, centre.

 Come and meet our minister, Rev. Darren Liepold, who has come from Canada to join us.
 Darren has a weekly blog at: www.darrenliepold.com

 Congratulations to Gabrielle Huber on the release of her new song, ‘I have Heart’, which was filmed in our church.
 You can hear Gabrielle’s latest song here.

 Congratulations to our gardeners.
 Our community garden, led by Bobby Babin, won Best Children’s Garden and Highly Commended in the Edible Community Garden category in the North Sydney Garden Competition Awards.

 Thank you to all our gardeners!
 If you would like to join the garden, Contact Bobby Babin to have your contact details added to the Community Garden email list.